The Twittersphere and social media gossip has been full of anger at comments made by Paul Hollywood in a recent interview that,

 What did Paul Hollywood really say?

-If you listen to the actual radio recording (link below) you will hear what he really said and I think his comments have been taken out of context.
+I listened to the actual radio recording and what he really said has been taken out of context.

 What I think Paul means here is that some people (NOT coeliacs or wheat/gluten allergic or sensitive folks) who are eating gluten free as a choice or know they have a problem with digestion and self diagnose gluten as the problem may just be eating the wrong bread.